lgreco/cdp/docs/source/COMP306/reading.rst

    * In a Colab notebook, ``MarkDown`` can also render LaTeX expressions.
 LaTeX is another markup language, designed especially for mathematical typesetting.
 For a LaTeX tutorial look no further than `Overleaf <https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes>`_.
 (Note: you don't need to create an Overleaf account to practice LaTeX code.
 You can type it directly into the next cell of a Colab notebook).

+ * ``pandas``, ``matplotlib``, and visualization techniques

+   * `Pandas for Everyone: Python Data Analysis <https://learning.oreilly.com/library/view/pandas-for-everyone/9780137891146/>`_ is a good introductory book.
+The book is available at no cost, via the O'Reilly library.
+You will need to sign in with your LUC email address and go through the single sign-on (SSO) process.
+Part I of the book corresponds to this milestone in the course.

+   * Also from O'Reilly, you may want to watch all, or at least some, of the tutorial videos in `Data Science Prerequisites - Numpy, Matplotlib, and Pandas in Python <https://learning.oreilly.com/course/data-science-prerequisites/9781803241616/>`_.
+At the veru least watch chapters 4 and 3.
+If you have time, watch chapter 2 as well.